 #3 – Debentures

 In certain countries, companies issue debentures as fixed-income instruments that are unsecured.
 However, in certain countries, secured debentures are also issued.
 Debentures pay a fixed coupon rate and are redeemable on a fixed date.
 In some countries, “debenture” is used interchangeably with “bonds.”
 Furthermore, certain convertible debentures can be converted into equity shares after a specific period.
 Non-convertible debentures cannot be converted into equity shares and carry a higher interest rate as compared to convertible debentures.
 Debentures, like bonds, are also given a credit rating depending on their risk.

 Debentures carry interest rate risk.
-This implies that if interest rates are rising, debentures which are issued earlier may give lower interest than current debt instruments.
+This implies that if interest rates are rising, debentures that are issued earlier may give lower interest than current debt instruments.
 Debentures can have either a fixed or floating interest rate.
 Floating rate debentures commonly use 10-year Treasury bonds as a benchmark.
 Investors have to take care about the creditworthiness of an issuer while investing in debentures.
 If investors do not take into account the creditworthiness of the issuer, credit risk may materialize.
 In other words, the issuer may become incapable of paying the money due.
 Another disadvantage of debentures from an investor’s perspective is that the inflation rate may be higher than the interest rate on dentures.

 Before paying dividends to shareholders, companies make interest payments on debentures.
 Similarly, debenture payments have a higher priority than payments to shareholders in the event of liquidation of a company.
 There are different categories of debentures.
 For instance, senior debentures have a higher priority of payment as compared to subordinated debentures.

 #4 – Pension Liabilities

 Pension commitments given by an organization lead to pension liabilities.
 Pension liability refers to the difference between the total money due to retirees and the amount of money held by the organization to make these payments.
 Thus, pension liability occurs when an organization has less money than it requires for paying its future pensions.
 When there is a defined benefit scheme followed by an organization, pension liabilities occur.